MarkusPeitl/my-linux-scripts/docs/new-server-setup-ubuntu.md

-# Some basic setup steps, when setting up a clean Debian or Ubuntu VPS server
+# Some basic setup steps, when setting up a clean Debian or Ubuntu VPS server, from a linux distribution

 ## SSH ACCESS SETUP

+Open up you terminal "CTRL + ALT + T".

 ```bash
 mkdir -p ~/.ssh/